Skip to main content

 In certain cases, we recommend a more detailed type of ultrasound exam called sonohysterography to find the source of abnormal bleeding or pain and to direct treatment options.
 During sonohysterography, your provider inserts fluid painlessly into your uterus via a tiny catheter.
 The fluid helps create more detailed images on the ultrasound.

-When you need ultrasound imaging during pregnancy or for a woman's health condition, count on the experience of Physicians for Women.
-Schedule your ultrasound by calling the office or booking your appointment online.
+When you need ultrasound imaging during pregnancy or for a woman’s health condition, count on the experience of Physicians for Women.
+To schedule an ultrasound, please call our office at (608) 227-7007 or request an appointment through our website today.